|

 information.
 To avoid any questions or enforcement action, you should

 ensure that you are using an approved source.
-It is also a good idea
+It is also a good idea to

 have some type of paper trail to show that you did obtain a proper

 preflight briefing.
-Look at AIM/7-1-3
+Look at AIM/7-1-3 for information on proper

 weather sources.